Strategy graphics

 In collaboration with the Institutional Sustainability Strategy, we've worked with a group of local Elders to advise and inform on the renewal of both that strategy and our Campus Mental Health Strategy.
 Through ongoing conversations, we have listened and learned about Indigenous perspectives about well-being, as well as the importance of relationships and community.

-In addition to our external review and process evaluation, Elder’s Leadership Circle and Faculty and Staff Mental Health and Well-Being Survey, we've also gathered data from our partners on and off campus, including utilizing findings from the Canadian Campus Well-Being Survey, the Graduate Mental Health and Well-Being Survey, and more.
+In addition to the above, we've also gathered data from our partners on and off campus, including utilizing findings from the Canadian Campus Well-Being Survey, the Graduate Mental Health and Well-Being Survey, and more.

 The strategy also continues to be guided by pressing social issues, environmental conditions, current UCalgary plans, as well as by community and organizational best practices.